Signature and Seal Markings:

 theme is one of the many entirely regular themes represented by a complete fan quintet and a color woodblock print.

-Three of the five fan designs have seal C which indicates a carving date during the first half of 1934.
+Three of the five fan designs have seal C which indicates a carving date before the end of the first quarter of 1934.

 Since the 127 Shrimp and Clam theme is a compound theme, both elements appear in its 36 Series design 127, but that is the only design where both elements occur.
 The individual Fan Series designs have one or the other.
 Types of ebi appear in 127-1, 127-2, and 127-4; and clams appear in 127-3, and 127-5.